-A woman with long brown hair smiling outdoors with blurred autumn trees in the background.
+A woman with long brown hair smiling outdoors, wearing a maroon sweater and a necklace, with a blurred background of trees and fall foliage.

 About Nicole Tabor, LPC